francois-berder/fat16/README.md

    - create/delete file located in the root directory
    - list files in the root directory
    - read to a file (file can be opened several times in reading mode)
-   - write to a file, its contents are erased.
-A file can be opened
+   - write to a file, its previous contents are erased.
+A file cannot be read while it is opened in write mode.

 This driver cannot:
    - create/delete directories